JianqiaoWang/my-website/content/research/index.md

 ### Publications

+#### Statistical Methods

+Miao, Z., **Wang, J.**, Park, K., Kuang, D., & Kim, J. (2025).
+Depth-corrected multi-factor dissection of chromatin accessibility for scATAC-seq data with PACS.
+Nature Communications, 16(1), 1-15.

-**Wang, J.**, Li, S., and Li, H. (2023).
-A Regression-based Approach to Robust Estimation and Inference for Genetic Covariance, *Journal of the American Statistical Association (Theory and Methods)*, Accepted.
+**Wang, J.**, Li, S., and Li, H. (2024).
+A Regression-based Approach to Robust Estimation and Inference for Genetic Covariance, *Journal of the American Statistical Association (Theory and Methods)*